-The selection process for a fabric building is similar to purchasing a car.
+The selection process for buying a fabric building is similar to purchasing a car.
 When you consider which car to purchase, you want a guarantee it will provide a safe means of transportation for you and your family, requires little maintenance, offers a high degree of efficiency, and provides transportation for many years to come.
 The same goes with selecting an engineered fabric building provider.
 This guide will help you determine which is the best option for your project requirements and overall building goals.

 When it comes to designing and producing an ‘engineered fabric structure’, most fabric building providers utilize a linear elastic portal frame analysis.
-This basic test is cheap to perform, and is based on many assumptions that do not accurately predict the amount of force applied to each point of the structure, but defines the load capacity of a single portal (arch) without further modeling and independent of the lengths, heights, or environment of the fabric structure.
+This basic test is cheap to perform, and is based on many assumptions that do not accurately predict the amount of force applied to each point of the fabric structure, but defines the load capacity of a single portal (arch) without further modeling and independent of the lengths, heights, or environment of the fabric structure.
 Companies that utilize only this technique tend to ‘blanket engineer’ their fabric buildings, stating their structures can be used anywhere that will meet the approximated wind and snow loads.
-These buildings are often mass produced, made cheaply overseas, with little quality control, and sold as engineered structures.
+These buildings are often mass-produced, made cheaply overseas, with little quality control, and sold as engineered structures.

-Our in-house team of engineers are an integral part of every project, and take into account information about the site location, environment, wind and snow loads, the building use or occupancy, and utilize the latest building codes (local and international) to design an engineered fabric building that will meet our customer’s requirement.
+Our in-house team of engineers are an integral part of every project, and take into account information about the site location, environment, wind and snow loads, the building use or occupancy, and utilize the latest building codes (local and international) to design an engineered fabric building that will meet our customer’s specific building requirement.
 This information is then used to create a detailed three-dimensional (3D) model.
 Our engineers use this 3D model to perform a nonlinear analysis in respect of the AISC 13 steel code and design guide specifications, along with finite element analysis studies, to determine the specific response and behaviors of our fabric structures.
 This engineering process is far superior at predicting loads and stresses of actual points on the structure, compared to the linear portal frame analysis performed by other companies claiming to produce an 'engineered fabric structure'.
-Due to the time and cost associated with generating detailed 3D models, this method of engineering is cost prohibitive for most fabric structure companies to perform on every model they produce.
+Due to the time and cost associated with generating detailed 3D models, this method of engineering is cost-prohibitive for most fabric structure companies to perform on every model they produce.
 No other fabric building provider places such an emphasis (and investment in both time and cost) to ensure the safety and durability of their fabric buildings.

 By design, Alaska Structures' fabric buildings feature low-cube packaging for quick and economical shipping anywhere in the world.
 With over 40 years of proven experience, our logistics team has built amazing relationships with shipping and freight companies around the globe to ensure the safe and timely arrival of your fabric buildings or camp systems.